keystonejs/keystone/.changeset/shiny-dolphins-move.md

 '@keystone-6/fields-document': patch
 ---

-Fixes structured JSON output types when using `structure`
+Fixes the JSON output type values for the structure field